Effects of Completeness and Purity on Cluster Dark Energy Constraints: Completeness and Purity

 From the above definitions of completeness and purity, these quantities require matching clusters to dark matter halos.
 Strictly speaking this can only be directly assessed in simulated catalogs, where information about the true underlying dark matter halos is fully available.
 However cross-checks from real observations may also provide useful hints into the selection function of a given cluster finder.
 Here we will assume that simulations representative of the observing conditions are available for purposes of roughly estimating the cluster finder selection function as well as the observable-mass relation.
 Clearly, simulations of this kind necessarily make certain assumptions that may not apply to real observed data.
 Nonetheless they are useful to roughly calibrate cluster finders and estimates of their selection under these assumptions.
 When performing a cosmological analysis on real data, one would not fully trust simulation results, but they might inspire functional forms for parameterizing the cluster selection and observable-mass relation \cite{Kra06,Nag06}, whose parameter values can then be obtained from a self-consistent cosmological analysis of the cluster sample.

 For pedagogical reasons, let us outline the process of using a simulated galaxy catalog and its associated dark matter halos for defining the cluster sample completeness, purity and observable-mass relation.
 Given the list of true dark matter halos of mass $M$ and redshift $z$, and the catalog of galaxies populating these halos, one may run a cluster finder producing a list of clusters with certain observed properties (e.g. richness and photo-zs for optical clusters).
-Since the considerations made here apply to detections not only of optical clusters, but for multiple wavelengths, we will often refer to the {\it observed mass} $\Mobs$ instead of the direct observable ${\cal O}$.
-Here $\Mobs$ is simply the mass inferred from the observable ${\cal O}$, being therefore equivalent to it, but in mass units.
-Therefore we will formally characterize individual clusters by their values of $\Mobs$ and photo-z, denoted $\zphot$.
-Given the number $N_{\rm h}$ of halos found and the number $N_{\rm c}$ of clusters detected, we may then consider the following steps towards characterizing the cluster finder selection function and the observable-mass distribution:
+Since the considerations made here apply to detections not only of optical clusters, but for multiple wavelengths, we will often refer to the {\it observed mass} $\Mobs$ instead of the direct observable ${\cal O}$. \fixed{Our fiducial survey will be similar to the Dark Energy Survey (DES), so we will typically refer to the richness as the observable, derived from optical cluster finders.
+However, all results also apply to cluster finders defined at other wavelengths with different mass proxies.
+Here $\Mobs$ is the mass inferred from the observable,} being therefore equivalent to it, but in mass units.
+We will formally characterize individual clusters by their values of $\Mobs$ and photo-z, denoted $\zphot$, \fixed{ and this notation applies even when we consider an specific observable such as richness.} Given the number $N_{\rm h}$ of halos found and the number $N_{\rm c}$ of clusters detected, we may then consider the following steps towards characterizing the cluster finder selection function and the observable-mass distribution: